HubTou/PNU/README.md

 ## How to contribute:
 * Decide on a Unix command to reimplement in Python 3.x (see list below for suggestions).
-* Aim to be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant (which you can check with [pylint](https://www.pylint.org/)).
+* Aim to be compliant with the [PEP 8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) (which you can check with the [pylint](https://www.pylint.org/) utility).
-* Eventually, use [Black](https://github.com/psf/black), "The Uncompromising Code Formatter", to format your code in a conventional way.
+* Eventually, use [Black](https://github.com/psf/black), "The Uncompromising Code Formatter" utility, to format your code in a conventional way.

 Ideally (but leave this for the future if it's too complicated for the time being):
-* Provide a script for testing the new command against the installed one.
+* Provide a script for testing the new command against the installed one (more on this soon).
 * Also test execution under Windows for the portability goal.
-* Write some documentation in a README.md file (in [GitHub markdown](https://guides.github.com/features/mastering-markdown/)) or [man](https://www.freebsd.org/cgi/man.cgi?query=man)ual page (in the newer [mdoc](https://www.freebsd.org/cgi/man.cgi?query=mdoc&sektion=7) or classical [man](https://www.freebsd.org/cgi/man.cgi?query=man&sektion=7) languages).
+* Write some documentation in a README.md file (in [GitHub markdown](https://guides.github.com/features/mastering-markdown/) language) or [man](https://www.freebsd.org/cgi/man.cgi?query=man)ual page (in the newer [mdoc](https://www.freebsd.org/cgi/man.cgi?query=mdoc&sektion=7) or classical [man](https://www.freebsd.org/cgi/man.cgi?query=man&sektion=7) languages).
 * Write an installation script or [Makefile](https://www.freebsd.org/cgi/man.cgi?query=makefiles) (check this excellent [tutorial](https://makefiletutorial.com/)).
 * Select an [OSI-approved Open Source License](https://opensource.org/licenses) and put it in a License file.
-* [Clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), make your changes and submit them for inclusion.
+* Either [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), make your changes and submit them for inclusion.
+Or create your own repository and use the [pnu-project](https://github.com/topics/pnu-project) GitHub topic.

 Eventually, [make a pip package](https://packaging.python.org/tutorials/packaging-projects/) for your entry.